 The bus brings you to the most famous sights in the city where you can get on or off as often as you like at the nine centrally located stops throughout the city.
 The many presents and discounts that come with your 24 hour ticket make the experience worthwhile for everyone who visits Amsterdam.

-These trails challenge you to solve 10-20 clues via text message.
-Answers to the clues are hidden across the city.
+Essentially self-guided walks, these trails challenge you to solve 10-20 clues via text message.